“Dad,” Grace asked, “what’s the scariest thing you’ve ever seen?”

 “We need manly men, dad!”
 How can you say no to that?

 After 30 minutes of carving 17 scoops of pumpkin guts and helping kids count 451 seeds, it was time to fly.
 Grace didn’t want me to go – without her.
-I couldn’t sweep her away and keeping her from social studies, though, so, off I went.
+I couldn’t sweep her away and keep her from social studies, though, so, off I went.

 Down her face went, to her bent knees on her chair.